Khadija Arib

-Khadija Arib ([xaːˈdiɕaː ʔaːˈrip]; خديجة عريب; born 10 October 1960) is a Moroccan-Dutch politician of the Labour Party, who served as Speaker of the House of Representatives of the Netherlands from 12 December 2015 to 7 April 2021.
+Khadija Arib ([xaːˈdiɕaː ʔaːˈrip]; خديجة عريب; born 10 October 1960) is a Moroccan-born Dutch politician of the Labour Party, who served as Speaker of the House of Representatives of the Netherlands from 12 December 2015 to 7 April 2021.
 In the 2016 Speaker of the Dutch House of Representatives election on 13 January, she was elected to the position, which she had served as Acting Speaker since the resignation of Anouchka van Miltenburg on 12 December 2015.
 Arib became a member of the House of Representatives following the 1998 Dutch general election and served until 2022, with a brief interruption between 2006 and 2007.

 Early life

-Khadija Arib was born on 10 October 1960 in Hedami near Casablanca in Morocco.
+Khadija Arib was born on 10 October 1960 in Hedami near Casablanca, Morocco.
 She came to the Netherlands when she was 15 years old.
 Her parents worked at a laundry service in Schiedam.
 Arib studied sociology at the University of Amsterdam.
 Before her political career, she was a civil servant, educator and social worker.